Residential HVAC Systems: Everything You Need to Know

 How do I know if my HVAC system is working correctly?

-If you’re not sure whether your residential HVAC system in Macungie, PA is working correctly, there are a few things you can do to test it.
+Not sure if your residential HVAC unit is working properly?
+Here are a few things you should check:

 A properly working system should feel comfortable at all times, whether it’s heating or cooling your home.
-If you notice that the air is too cold when set to heat and vice versa, then your system may need some repairs.
+If you notice that the air is too cold when set to heat or vice versa, then your system may need to be serviced.

-Also, be sure to check the thermostat’s heat anticipator setting.
-The heat anticipator is a small tab on your unit that adjusts itself to account for changes in humidity levels, so be sure it hasn’t been moved or tampered with recently.
+Be sure to check the thermostat’s heat anticipator setting.
+The heat anticipator is a small tab on your unit that adjusts itself to account for changes in humidity levels, so make sure it hasn’t been moved or tampered with recently.

-When your residential HVAC system in Macungie, PA is turned on, it’s normal for some air to escape from the unit.
+When your residential HVAC system is turned on, it’s normal for some air to escape from the unit.
 However, if you’re seeing a lot of air escaping, that may indicate that there is a problem with your system.

 You can also test for leaks by spraying soapy water onto any suspected areas and looking for bubbles.
 If you find a leak, be sure to contact an HVAC professional immediately.

-If there are any loose or broken parts, this could be causing problems with airflow.
-Be sure to check all of your unit’s components for signs of wear and tear before contacting an HVAC professional for repairs.
+If there are loose or broken parts, they could be causing issues with airflow.
+Check all of your unit’s components for signs of wear and tear before contacting an HVAC professional for service.

 Lastly, before assuming that your system is malfunctioning, check to ensure it receives power.
-Sometimes systems are accidentally turned off for one reason or another.
+Sometimes systems can be turned off accidentally for one reason or another.

-If you’ve checked all of the above and your residential HVAC system in Macungie, PA is still not working correctly, then it’s time to call in a professional.
+If you’ve checked all of the above and your residential HVAC system is still not working correctly, then it’s time to call in a professional.

 What should I do if my HVAC system breaks down?

-In times when your system breaks down unexpectedly, it’s essential not to panic.
-Your priority should be to protect both yourselves and the unit.
+If your system does break down, don’t panic – take steps to protect both yourself and the unit.
 Here are a few things you can do:

 Turn off the power to your unit.